Karad

-The RTO code for Karad RTO is MH50.

 History

 It was originally known as "Karhatak", meaning "Elephant Market".
 Karad is also a city of historical importance.
 According to Mahabharata, Sahadeva one of the Pandavas lived in the city also known to be pious as Lord Rama stepped his feet on this land.
 Located to the south west of Karad is Karad Caves, also known as Aghashiv Caves.

-The first capital of the Shilaharas was probably at Karad during the reign of Jatiga-II as known from their copper plate grant of Miraj and Vikramankadevacharita of Bilhana.
+The first capital of the Shilaharas was probably at Karad during the reign of Jatiga II as known from their copper plate grant of Miraj and Vikramankadevacharita of Bilhana.
 Hence sometimes they are referred as 'Shilaharas of Karad'.
 The capital was later shifted to Kolhapur.
-Among the Silaharas of Kolhapur who ruled over Satara and Belganv districts from 1000 to 1215 A. D., Gonka deserves mention here, as he is described as the Lord of Karhad (Karad), Mairifvja (Miraj) and Konkan.
+Among the Shilaharas of Kolhapur who ruled over Satara and Belagavi districts from 1000 to 1215 A. D., Gonka deserves mention here, as he is described as the Lord of Karhad (Karad), Mairifvja (Miraj) and Konkan.

-Features

-Major landmarks in the city include Kolhapur Naka, MSRTC Bus Stand, Krishna Naka, Karve Naka, Jama Masjid, Chawdi Chowk, Krishna Ghat, Historical Manora, Bhaji Mandai, Bheda Hospital Chowk, Town Hall, Chhatrapati Shivaji Stadium, Krishna Canal Chowk, Vidyanagar, Yashwant Highschool, Cottage (Venutai Chavan) Hospital, Dutta Chowk, S.M's English medium school, Kanya Shala, Tilak Highschool and Holy Family Convent School in Vidyanagar among others.

-Karad is a pleasant city to live in.
-People are cooperative and the place is safe for living.
-Amenities are all good and almost like any other Tier-2 cities but this city is yet to open its doors for night life.
-Karad is also an marketplace enabling people to trade their farmed produce in local market.